 Good news for novice property investors: auction sales.
 Nowadays, buying a first home or an investment property at an auction has undergone a paradigm shift.
 It is no longer reserved for seasoned portfolio investors or those people with mountains of cash.
-Property auctions have become a great way to purchase a property for a profit – especially since so many properties can be bought at a price well below market value.
+Check out our house hunting tips.

-* Research beforehand on the property for sale.
+- Research beforehand on the property for sale.
 A good way to start would be to see if there is some information on the property available online.
 Also, contact the auction for additional details.

-* Carry out all other necessary checks on the property before the hammer falls.
+- Carry out all other necessary checks on the property before the hammer falls.
 Seek the advice of a professional for structural and legal matters.

 Auctions for investors, bargain hunters & first-time buyers